-Dr. Heidarzadeh received his PhD in 2009 in Coastal Engineering on the analysis of earthquake and tsunami hazards on coastal communities.
+Dr. Heidarzadeh received his BSc, MSc and PhD in Civil Engineering in 2002, 2004 and 2009, respectively.
+His PhD major was Coastal Engineering with a PhD disseration on the analysis of earthquake and tsunami hazards on coastal infrastructures.
 His major research interest is interactions of coastal structures and communities with extreme coastal geo-environmental hazards such as tsunamis, storm surges, earthquakes and landslides.
 He is also a visiting Assistant Professor at the Earthquake Research Institute of the University of Tokyo (Japan).
 Dr Heidarzadeh is the reciepient of several international awards and fellowships and was elected as a member of the International Tsunami Comittee (ITC) affiliated to IUGG in 2015.
 Dr Heidarzadeh is a fellow of the Japan Society for the Promotion of Science in Japan, the Alexander von Humboldt Foundation in Germany, the Intergovernmental Oceanographic Commission of the UNESCO (UN) in France, the Partnership for Observation of the Global Ocean (POGO) in UK and a fellow of the European Comission.

 2017-… Department of Civil & Environmental Eng., Brunel University London, London, UK

 2016-2017 Port and Airport Research Institute (PARI), Yokosuka, Japan

 2013-2016 Earthquake Research Institute, The University of Tokyo, Japan